 Google have introduced an initiative called “Change the Game”, which is designed to increase the diversity within gaming and highlight women who play games.
 They are also promoting female gaming with more female protagonists in the Indie Corner of Google Play.
 They are trying to push the gaming industry to become more inclusive towards females.

-However, it must be noted that there are some genres in which women are much the main target and games are predominantly created with them in mind.
+However, it must be noted that there are some genres in which women are very much the main target audience and games are predominantly created with them in mind.
 The perfect example of this the mobile bingo space, where one can enjoy bingo at well recognised brands, mFortune being one of these that immediately come to mind.

-On the other hand, whilst the number of female gamers is increasing every year, it is still true to say that stereotypes still exist within the gaming world and to an extent opportunities are still limited within the gaming industry for women.
+Whilst the number of female gamers is increasing every year, it is still true to say that stereotypes still exist within the gaming world and to an extent opportunities are still limited within the gaming industry for women.
 This has to change moving forwards and we are actually seeing more female developers emerging and this is vital to ensure we see, in the future a wide range of diverse games that cater to all tastes, ages and genders.
 Many other fast growing industries now have a very prominent female presence and it is important that the gaming industry also does, as this will help it to grow and evolve by representing the now extremely diverse video game market.